kothuriatulsai/Face-Recognition-AI/README.md

 # Face Recognition

-_You can also read a translated version of this file [in Chinese 简体中文版](https://github.com/ageitgey/face_recognition/blob/master/README_Simplified_Chinese.md) or [in Korean 한국어](https://github.com/ageitgey/face_recognition/blob/master/README_Korean.md) or [in Japanese 日本語](https://github.com/m-i-k-i/face_recognition/blob/master/README_Japanese.md)._

 Recognize and manipulate faces from Python or from the command line with the world's simplest face recognition library.